eric-downes/20sq-blog/_posts/2024-12-01-issuance-fundamentals.md

 $$f\approx.001$$/year, $$\alpha\approx.005$$/year, $$r\in(.5,.75)$$.
-So if current market conditions (low inflation, lower fees) were to persist at long times, we expect the staking ratio to convergence to within +10\% of the the reinvestment ratio.
-If issuance is reduced by half and fees maintain, $$x^\star$$ is still around $$r$$ plus 15\%.
+So if current market conditions (low inflation, lower fees) were to persist at long times, we expect the staking ratio to convergence to no more than +10\% of the the reinvestment ratio.
+Good news: if inflation is reduced by half, while fees etc. maintain, equilibrium is still around $$r$$ + 15\%, so $$x^\star\in(.58,.8)$$.

-However, if issuance is reduced too much, such that fees dominate inflation, we enter a regime in which reducing issuance *raises* equilibrium staking fraction, and becomes insensitive to $$r$$.
-This could occur by adopting too severe a yield curve, or by validaators continuing to chase MEV yield, long after the yield from issuance has become irrelevant.

-Under present conditions $$r$$ is the proximate mechanism by which inflation must act, in affecting long term staking fraction.
-As per all the arguments of researchers, a sufficient increase in inflation
-$$\alpha^*\mapsto\alpha^*+\Delta\alpha$$ could well drive an runaway increase in reinvestment $$\Delta{r}/\Delta\alpha\gesim 1-r$$.

-Thankfully, the reinvestment of profits $$r_i$$ is a microeconomic quantity every staking business $$i$$ calculates, even if they do not use those words.
-The global $$r$$ is then the market-share weighted average of all these.
-If inflation pressures are indeed the dominant consideraton for Ethereum users considering staking, this should emerge from microeconomic surveys of validators' reinvestment sentiments.
+Wether this is acceptable, depends on $$r$$.
+That is, under current market conditions, reinvestment ratio is the proxy by which inflation must act, if it affects long term staking fraction.
+Thankfully, a staking business $$i$$ should be able to calculate the reinvestment of its own profits $$r_i$$.
+The global $$r$$ is then the market-share weighted average of all these, a bridge between Ethereum micro- and macro-economics.

+Consider this "backfire" scenario, though, in which reductions of inflation decouple $$x^\star$$ from $$r$$.
+Issuance is reduced further, as per the proposed yield curves.
+The burn rate and transaction fees as a fraction of circulating Ether do not change appreciably, such that inflation becomes negligible
+$$\alpha/f\approx10^{-2}$$.
+Inflation hawks might even consider this a desirable scenario.
+If $$r$$ does not change appreciably, we predict that after (un)staking queue transients die out, staking fraction would equilibrate to $$x^\star\in(.97,.99)$$; less than 3\% of Ether would remain unstaked.

+How unrealistic is tht last assumption?
+Say that LSPs set their yields at the current proportion of yield from issuance plus fees, and LST-holders maintain their balances because they simply wish to passively chase a small percentage yield.
+Solo validators reinvest at about the same rate they have been, in order to chase priority fees and MEV despite the reduction in issuance.
+This is all that is needed for eventual 100\% ETH Staked; no net influx of stakers is required at all.

+#### Macroeconomics at the Equilibrium Point

+Per the arguments of Ethereum researchers, high inflation could lead to runaway staking.
+This has motivated the drive to reduce issuance, thereby reducing inflation.
+Our model offers a perspective here as well.

+In our model the net effect of inflation on staking fraction at equilibrium is reflected by taking the derivative
+$$0<\frac{dx^\star}{d\alpha}|_{\alpha^\star}$$ assuming $$r,f$$ are
+implicit functions of $$\alpha$$.
+That is, the necessary condition for inflation to push the market equilibrium $$x^\star$$ itself into runaway staking is (see below for explanation):

+$$\displaystyle
+1 < \frac{\partia\ln r}{\partial\ln\alpha}\big|^\star
+\cdot \frac{1 + \alpha^\star/f^\star}{1 - r^\star}
++ \frac{\partial\ln f}{\partial\ln\alpha}\big|^\star
+$$

 We hope that this work can be built upon to focus inflationary pressure arguments into empirically measurable assertions that can be tracked as a metric for Ethereum health.
+If inflation pressures are indeed the dominant consideration for Ethereum users considering staking, this should emerge from microeconomic surveys of validators' reinvestment sentiments.
+A semi-empirical measurement of correlations between transaction fees and inflation, using our model or similar to control for staking queue flows, etc. should also shed light on wether the above condition is satisfied or not.

 ## Modelling Staking